NBA: Playoff Results - UrduPoint

 NBA: Playoff Results

-Orlando, Oct 1 (UrduPoint / Pakistan Point News - 1st Oct, 2020 ) :result from NBA Finals game one on Wednesday in Orlando, Florida (series best-of-seven): Miami 98 LA Lakers 116(LA Lakers lead series 1-0)
+Miami, Oct 3 (UrduPoint / Pakistan Point News - 3rd Oct, 2020 ) :result from NBA Finals game one on Friday in Orlando, Florida (series best-of-seven): Miami 114 LA Lakers 124(LA Lakers lead series 2-0)

 Recent Stories